|

 SYNOPSIS

 Anderson-Davidson (A-D) consists of 434 claims totalling 86.8 sq. km. in area.
 Access is by a seasonal road linking Davidson Creek placer operations to the all-weather Mayo Lake Road.
-A 4x4 track running east–west crosses through the centre of the claims (Fig. 8).
+A 4x4 track running east–west crosses through the centre of the claims.

 Anderson Gold Trend (AGT)